 - Mental health status.

-Someone who has used higher doses, more frequently, for longer periods of time will likely have stronger, more uncomfortable withdrawal symptoms 1.
+Someone who has used higher doses, more frequently, or for longer periods of time will likely have stronger, more uncomfortable withdrawal symptoms.1

 Opiate withdrawal symptoms grow and change over time.
-Early symptoms may include 1,2,5:
+Early symptoms of opioid withdrawal may include:1,2,5

 - Watery eyes.